sukhjinder-kumar/blog/_posts/2023-09-20-Markdown Guide.md

 This is second paragraph.
 ```

 This is sometimes where people get confused.
 Using a line break (enter) doesn't mean you changed paragraph.
 It makes no difference.
 The next line will appear right after the full stop.
-To enter into a new paragraph, you need to leave line between or 2 enters.
+To enter into a new paragraph, you need to leave a line between or use 2 enters.

 In some editors using 1 enter moves to a new paragraph like in Notion, Marktext, Joplin.
 But if you are reading documentations, than above convention is followed.